OffchainLabs/zig-on-stylus/README.md

 }
 ```

-Stylus is a new technology developed for Arbitrum chains which gives smart contract developers superpowers.
+Stylus is a new technology developed for [Arbitrum](https://arbitrum.io) chains which gives smart contract developers superpowers.
 With Stylus, developers can write EVM-compatible smart contracts in many different programming languages, and reap massive performance gains.
-Stylus slashes fees, with performance gains ranging from 10-70x, and memory efficiency gains as high as 100-500x.
+Stylus slashes fees, with performance gains ranging from **10-70x**, and memory efficiency gains as high as **100-500x**.

 ## Walkthrough